“Success is the sum of small efforts, repeated day-in, and day-out.” – Robert Collier.

 Benefits of Studying in the Morning

 Students that are more energized in the morning can be more productive if they study in the morning.
 Most people believe that morning is the best time to study since the brain is the sharpest.
-This is quite true since natural light available in the morning is good for the eyes, and it helps keep students alert.
-Morning study is incredibly best to learn a new theory or review notes from the previous class session.
+This is true since natural light available in the morning is good for the eyes and helps keep students alert.
+Morning study is incredibly best for learning a new theory or reviewing notes from the previous class session.
 Studying at this time is also good since they don’t interfere with a student’s sleep.
-It is also easy to create a study group during morning studies compared to night studies.
-Importantly, it is an excellent time to study since it offers students a better ability of recollection.
+It is also easier to create a study group during morning studies than at night.
+Importantly, it is an excellent time to study since it offers students a better ability to recollect.

 Benefits of Studying in the Night

-Night studies are associated with a quieter and peaceful environment.
+Night studies are associated with a quieter and more peaceful environment.
 There are fewer distractions at night since most family members are asleep, and electronic devices such as the TV are not in use.
-Less distraction facilitates more creativity and better concentration.
-Sleeping after a study session is also said to improve recall and consolidate information.
+Less distraction facilitates creativity and better concentration.
+Sleeping after a study session can also improve recall and consolidate information.

 Note: You should ensure that your child still gets about 8 to 9 hours of sleep despite studying at night.

 How do you determine the Best Time for Studying?

 Now that we have seen many benefits associated with studying both in the morning and at night: The most crucial question remains: Which study time is the best for your child?